dhrp01/COMPSCI-685-Project/README.md

-# COMPSCI 685 Project #

-**Title:** Lower Sampling with Recurring Elimination Improves Self-Consistency for Chain of Thought Reasoning
+# Title: Lower Sampling with Recurring Elimination Improves Self-Consistency for Chain of Thought Reasoning #

-**Team:** Aadam Lokhandwala, Aditya Vikram Singh, Dhrumeen Patel, Poojitha Penta, Sahil Gupta

 ## Installation and Setting Up ##